 Ethics Case of the Year

-Tell us what you have learned, and make suggestions for future ethics cases of the year.
-Contact APA email@example.com.
+Step 6: Tell us what you have learned and make suggestions for future Ethics Cases of the Year.
+Contact us at email@example.com.

 Notes on the 2023 Ethics Case of the Year

 This year's "Cases of the Year" is a series of four ethical scenarios modeled on re-life planning issues.
 These scenarios were based on either informal inqiries or complaints filed with the Ethics Officer during 2022.
 Identifying factors such as names and locations have been changed so the focus can be on the educational aspect of each scenario.
 This "Cases of the Year" was created by the AICP Ethics Committee with assistance from Ralph Willmer, AICP Ethics Officer.
 The four scenarios are: sexual harassment, conflict of interest (two scenarios), and politicians and planners.
 Please contact the Ethics Officer at firstname.lastname@example.org if you need any assistance with this presentation.